-The Fund adopted a non-fundamental policy to invest, under normal circumstances, at least 80% of the Fund's net assets (plus any borrowings for investment purposes) in instruments that have economic characteristics substantially similar to an investment in Chinese commodities.
+The Fund adopted a non-fundamental policy to invest, under normal circumstances, at least 80% of the Fund's net assets (plus any borrowings for investment purposes) in instruments as described in the Fund's prospectus.

 This policy is non-fundamental and may be changed by the Board without shareholder approval.
 Shareholders will be provided with at least sixty days' written notice of such change.